-The Company has applied the exception, as set out in the amendments to IAS 12, to recognising and disclosing information about deferred tax assets and liabilities related to Pillar Two income taxes.
+The Company applies the mandatory temporary IAS 12 exception to recognizing and disclosing information about deferred tax assets and liabilities arising from Pillar Two income taxes.

 The Company is subject to all taxes applicable to a Luxembourg commercial company.
-Management of the Company recognizes based on the last filed tax return that the Company has no tax losses carried forward available as at 31 December 2022 and estimates no tax losses for the financial year ended 31 December 2023.
+Management of the Company recognizes based on the last filed tax return that the Company has no tax losses carried forward available as at 31 December 2023 and estimates no tax losses for the financial year ended 31 December 2024.